 People use still use the beach, albeit a bit differently, in non-summer months.
 You can still swim and sunbathe if weather permits but the ocean temperatures might be a little chilly.

 You can enjoy the shopping and beautiful architecture of Orange Avenue year-round.
 Learn more about the best time of year to visit San Diego.

 Most people take an Uber or a car service from San Diego International Airport to Coronado.
 You will be treated to breathtaking views of the San Diego skyline as you cross the famous Coronado Bridge.
-Without traffic, the drive should take about 20 minutes, shorter if staying at Coronado Island Marriott which located at the base of the bridge.
+Without traffic, the drive should take about 20 minutes, shorter if staying at Coronado Island Marriott, which is located at the base of the bridge.